Connect with others who understand.

 What Happens After Your HER2 Test?

 Once you have your HER2 results, your doctor should talk to you about the next steps.
 Breast cancers that are HER2-positive often respond very well to targeted therapies — medications that identify and attack cells with the HER2 protein.
-If you have HER2-positive breast cancer, your doctor will probably recommend that you use targeted therapies.
+If you have HER2-positive breast cancer, your doctor will probably recommend that you use targeted therapies or a combination of treatment methods.

 Read more about treatment options for HER2-positive breast cancer.

-Read about ways your breast cancer nurse can help during treatment.
+Read about ways to stay healthy after HER2-positive breast cancer treatment.

 Talk With Others Who Understand

 MyBCTeam is the social network for people with breast cancer.
-On MyBCTeam, members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 69,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

 Have you been diagnosed with HER2-positive breast cancer?
 What was your diagnostic process like?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.